Do you feel lucky?

 This is the most important step.
 Don’t try to force feed your brain information that isn’t important.
 If you have a hard time figuring out what your professor will test over, ask someone or go through the book.
 Most chapters have key facts, a summary, etc. that outlines the most important things.

-It’s best not to start at 2 am the night before a 9 am test.
 Cramming works best the night before, but with a good amount of sleep.
 A foggy brain doesn’t recall well.
-Make sure you have enough time to cram, depending on the material, at least a few hours, and enough time to get a decent sleep.
+Plan enough time to cram and enough time to get a decent sleep.
+Difficult subjects require more cram time.

-Know how you’re going to go about this.
+Before you cram, have a plan.
+Focus on the cramming the details that you struggle with the most.
 Do you mostly need to learn vocab?
 Do you need to learn theories?
 Do you need to know formulas?
+Devote the most time to the most important parts.

 Memorization